lambdaclass/cairo-vm_in_go/README.md

 - If the value is a `Felt`, the method doesn't transform it and returns the value as is.
 - If the value is a `Relocatable`, the method transforms it to an address of the relocated memory.
+- If the value is any other type, the method returns an error.

 ```go
 func (m *MaybeRelocatable) RelocateValue(relocationTable *[]uint) (lambdaworks.Felt, error) {